- Determine Your Student's Profiles

 - Location of the photo class,

-- Geographical location and possibility of giving a photo tutorial online.
+- Geographical location and the possibility of giving a photo tutorial online.

 It usually takes only a few weeks - or even a few days - to find several students interested in your photography classes.
 Once a first contact is established, the photography tutor will discuss the modalities of the course with the student and the possible scheduling of classes.
 Also remember to ask your student to bring their photo material or, possibly, make available your own material during your course.